-- Km 34 – Montañés Cemetery: leaving the car at one side of the road and walking along a kilometer path, you arrive at this small cemetery in homage to all the mountaineers who died in their expeditions and crossings.
+- Km 34 – Montañés Cemetery: leave the car at one side of the road and walk along a kilometer path.
+You will arrive at this small cemetery in homage to all the mountaineers who died in their expeditions and crossings.

 - Km 40 – Punto Panorámico: in this area there are several artisan breweries such as Patagonia and Gilbert, Nahuelito Park, but the main attraction is the Punto Panorámico over km 40.
-In this place, you can enjoy a drink or a meal at the parador, or simply enjoy a viewpoint of the breathtaking views of Lake Moreno and the peninsula of Llao Llao.
+After that, you can enjoy a drink or a meal at the parador, or simply enjoy a viewpoint of the breathtaking views of Lake Moreno and the peninsula of Llao Llao.
 It is worth stopping for several minutes to take pictures and enjoy the scenery.